POST Bodies

 URL Encoded

-When sending URL- encoded data, set your HTTP Content-Type header to application/x-www-form-urlencoded and present your key/value pairs according to RFC-3986.
+When sending URL- encoded data, set your HTTP Content-Type header to application/x-www-form-urlencoded and present your key/value pairs according to RFC-3986arrow-up-right.

 For example, aPOSTrequest to create a section might look something like this: